Dealing with Payroll for Small Business Owners

-Payroll is one of those essential tasks that small businesses must undertake, but it can be a confusing and time-consuming process.
+Single touch payroll is one of those essential tasks that small businesses must undertake, but it can be a confusing and time-consuming process.
 The basic principle is straightforward enough – calculate the gross monthly earnings of your employees, then subtract deductions to arrive at a net figure.
 Inevitably it isn’t as simple as it sounds, and you need to be aware of every detail and produce 100% accurate net figures.
+If you don’t yet have small business accounting software, here is how you can understand it.

 Statutory payroll law states that the employer must retain this deduction and transfer the money to the relevant tax office.
 Statutory deductions include federal income tax, social security tax, Medicare tax (with an additional percentage for high earners) and state income tax.
 There will also be local taxes that come under the statutory umbrella, such as city and county taxes, plus school district, state disability and unemployment insurance.